whaleclub/api/source/index.html.md

 You must replace <code>{API_TOKEN}</code> with your Whaleclub API token.
 </aside>

+# Referrals

+If you're using the API in an app that allows your users to access Whaleclub, you can earn referral commissions when they trade.

+Pass your Whaleclub referral code as a `Partner-Id` header in all the requests you make.

+`Partner-Id: {YOUR_PARTNER_CODE}`

+Get your partner code from your [API Settings](https://trade.whaleclub.co/wallet/referrals) page.
+Only trades with real funds will result in referral commissions.

+Please keep in mind that the use of auto-referrals or multiple live trading accounts will result in permanent account closure without notice.

 # Errors

 > Sample error response – Validation error (400):